 At the age of fourteen, Stephan migrated to the United States and was fortunate to reside within 5 miles of his aunt who is married to an IT Consultant.
 While visiting his aunt and uncle for the Christmas holidays, he was able to use an IBM computer for the very first time.
 He had seen many computers in his homeland but he was not allowed to touch or use them as they were in businesses and local banks.
 It wasn’t until he saw his uncle’s home office setup that he became interested in computers and this was only after learning that they could not only do work but also play games.

-He tried to find jobs after school to help fix it since it was the last thing from his father but all the parts were integrated so he would have to buy a new computer.
-Since my mother was now responsible for making the installments on the 40 lb paperweight, whatever he earned was used to pay it off.
+Stephan tried to find jobs after school to help fix it since it was the last thing from his father but all the parts were integrated so he would have to buy a new computer.
+Since his mother was now responsible for making the installments on the 40 lb paperweight, whatever he earned was used to pay off the installment.

-With the final payment done on the paperweight, he set out buy an Apple Computer and then saw it would take too long to save up or pay off so his next step was to build his own IBM compatible PC with parts that he could trust.
-He discovered that obtaining parts separately would be triple the price of one from the store so he would visit the local Salvation Army and Thrift Stores buying whatever “junk” was donated and piecing them together.
-This now gave me an understanding of putting together the hardware, the OS install and use plus desktop software so over time, he could build a Hackintosh and HackBook.
+With the final payment done on the paperweight, Stephan set out buy an Apple Computer but then saw it would take too long to save up or pay off an installment so his next step was to build his own IBM compatible PC with parts that he could trust.
+He next discovered that obtaining parts separately would be triple the price of one from a system in the store so he would visit the local Salvation Army and Thrift Stores buying whatever “junk” was donated and piecing them together.
+This now gave Stephan an understanding of putting together the hardware, the OS install and use plus desktop software so over time, he could build a Hackintosh and HackBook.

-His growing knowledge helped him in landing positions at multilocation companies such as AT&T, Essex County College, Engineering Security Systems, Esquire Deposition, Hobart West, United Parcel Service and more.
+His growing knowledge hardware and software helped him in landing positions at multilocation companies such as AT&T, Essex County College, Engineering Security Systems, Esquire Deposition, Hobart West, United Parcel Service and more.

 It has been said that chance favors the prepared mind and for over 25 years, Stephan is well prepared to take on IT challenges that comes his way.